Skip to content

 *Optional if using thick fabric such as vinyl or canvas.
 However, highly recommended if you are using thin fabrics for added support.

-Fanny Pack Sewing Pattern Interfacing
+Fanny Pack Sewing Pattern all interfacing pieces

 • Side & Bottom Piece (x1)